tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 *  Import updated [tabletUI.json](tabletUI.json)
 *  perform "FULL" deployment<br>

-Check  [HOWTO - IFTTT](../../README-IFTTT.md) for instructions on how to set variable in node-red via IFTTT (last section of the document).
+Check  [HOWTO - IFTTT](../../README-IFTTT.md) for instructions on how to set variable in node-red via IFTTT (last section of the document). <br>

+Check [HOWTO - Presence](../../README-PresenceIntegration.md) for examples on how to set up Presence in Wink Node-Red<br>
+you can also use IFTTT wifi connected/disconnected in case of Android or IFTTT location instead of Life365 as THIS in recipe.<br>
+You can also use Tasker or similar software that can make an HTTPS POST call.

 02/07/2016
 ----------------